The Investigation Process Research Resource Site

 Other activities

-Advised US Coast Guard (on hazardous materials safety research), National Aeronautics and Space Administration (accident investigation), Atomic Energy Commission (accident investigation), Civil Aeronautics Board (hazardous materials safety litigation), Treasury Department (investigation), Occupational Safety and Health Administration (safety research) National Science Foundation (hazardous material emergency response research)
+Advised US Coast Guard (on hazardous materials safety research), National Aeronautics and Space Administration (accident investigation), Atomic Energy Commission (accident investigation), Civil Aeronautics Board (hazardous materials safety litigation), Treasury Department (investigation), Occupational Safety and Health Administration (safety research) National Science Foundation (hazardous material emergency response research) and National Fire Academy (hazmat emergency response.)

 Awards and special achievements